 Sponsored by Second Inversion, as part of KING FM’s “On Stage” series.
 The Ecco Chamber Ensemble's program illustrates the vital role that water plays in our basic survival and in our art.

-we are currently working on a series of outreach concerts in intimate venues that represent a differnt dimension to our work advocating for the enviroment and social justice issues.
+We are currently working on a series of outreach concerts in intimate venues that represent a different dimension to our work advocating for the environment and social justice issues.